PlatypusSec/Platypus/README.md

 Platypus Smart VPN for Safe passage through filtering

 **Are you want to using Platypus?
 If so, let us know!
-Shoot us an email at PlatypusSec@proton.me**
+Shoot us an email at PlatypusSec@pm.me**

 ## 1 - Modality of Internet Filtering and the Crossing Solution